nitin-dominic/NR/_projects/2_project.md

 bands = [Raster(os.path.join(RGB_imagery, b))
          for b in arcpy.ListRasters()]
 ```

-3. Preparing the dataset for training task
+**3. Preparing the dataset for training task**

    The provided Python code snippet appears to be setting up data preparation for a computer vision task involving image chips.
 The below code snippet uses [KITTI](https://www.cvlibs.net/datasets/kitti/) rectangles dealing with the rectanglular shapes of teh identified objects in the imgery.
 Caution: Set all these parameters based on your understanding and imagery requirements.

 ```
 dataset_path = r"C:\Users\Nitin.Rai\Desktop\ImageChipsPASCAL"